Skip to main content

 Open the plugin and click Export to Code.

-AI will write structured code, components, and styles for you Figma.
-Of course, it won't be perfect code… But for a sake of speed we will ignore it.
+AI will write structured code, components, and styles for your Figma design.
+Of course, it won't be perfect code, but for the sake of speed we will ignore it.

 4. Open in Lovable